 Car Paint Sprayers

 Spraying cars is a tricky business, no doubt about it!
 For one thing, you’re usually looking at three different coatings materials for one project: a primer, color coat, and clear coat.
+After that you’ll wax your car.
 For another, cars are one type of project where even the slightest flaws will show up very obviously.
 We’ve put together a guide full of different gun and set options for auto work!

 Our all-time favorite car gun is the DeVilbiss:

-This is a highly refined and accurate gun for smaller work, like individual panels or spot repairs.
+This is a highly refined and accurate best paint sprayer gun for smaller work, like individual panels or spot repairs.
 It’s made in the UK, where you can expect better quality control and reliability than from an Asian-made tool.
 The tip has fantastic atomization of any car paints and finishes, which gives you a super smooth finish without any visible grain.
-The fan pattern is also ideal for auto and bike bodies, since you can adjust the width to anything between 1/4” to 9”.
-The DeVilbiss also has a clever balanced air valve built in, which gives you smooth triggering and control to make subtle blends and fades without that kick you feel on a standard gun.
+The fan pattern is also ideal for auto and bike bodies since you can adjust the width to anything between 1/4” to 9”.
+The DeVilbiss also has a cleverly balanced air valve built-in, which gives you smooth triggering and control to make subtle blends and fades without that kick you feel on a standard gun.
 Even the needle is self-adjusting!
 The kit comes with both HVLP and air caps, as well as all sorts of other accessories and tools, even wrenches and lubes.
-It’s everything you need for detail work–just supply the air compressor or pump!
+It’s everything you need for detailed work–just supply the air compressor or pump!

 Check out the full review of the DeVilbiss, and see our other choices for spraying cars here!